MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Use Direct Instruction in Mentoring

 The last technique around teaching I want to mention is that of Direct instruction.
 Direct instruction is a structured sequenced approach.
 Teachers often use it to help someone learn a concept.
 Mentors can use it to help somone develop a skill.
+I've seen different patterns or variations on the internet but the one I find most useful in the software world looks as follows:

 <img class="img-responsive" alt="Direct Instruction" src="{{ site.url }}/assets/images/mentoring-software-developers-direct-instruction.png">

-Let me use an example of how you would use this learing a skill like Test Driven Development.
+Let me use an example of how you would use this pattern to learning a skill like Test Driven Development.

-Step 1 - **Review** - First, start by reviewing what information your grad has so far.
+Step 1 - **Review** - First, start by reviewing what your grad has covered so far.
+Taking my example of "TDD in Java" above (under roadmap).
+We would review all the dependent information...writing a unit test (dependency injection, understanding classes) and writing normal code (basic understanding of java).

-Step 2 - **Roadmap** - You then take them through the roadmap of things to learn and what they have covered so far.
+Step 2 - **Roadmap** - Next we go to roadmap.
+TDD in Java is next on the roadmap.

-Step 3 - **Introduce new concept** -
+Step 3 - **Introduce new concept** - Then, you introduce the concept.
+What are the benefits of TDD, why do we do it.
+Red, Green, Refactory.

 Step 4 - **Guided practice** -